How To Make a Good Speech Great? Sing It!

 Now hear me out--I'm not saying you should serenade your department with the results of the last quarter's earnings.
 But--singing your speech can actually be an excellent strategy for improving all aspects of your vocal delivery.

 Here's why.
-When you sing, you are connecting your words on a continuous stream of air.
+When you sing, you are connecting your words over a continuous stream of air.
 This provides better breath support, and will in turn cause your voice to become more resonant; your sound will travel more easily to all parts of the room.
 Try speaking: ABCDEFG.
 Now sing it.
-Now speak/sing it....
+Now speak/sing it, carrying over the qualities of singing into more normal intonation....
 Did you notice a less staccato quality and a smoother, richer sound?
-It will also produce a more polished, confident sound; one that is connected to your breath.
-In addition, you prolonged certain vowels (notes), giving your voice more time to raise and lower in pitch, making it sound more dynamic, interesting, and connected to your ideas.

 Now, let's get back to breath.
 If your voice isn't loud enough or powerful enough, you don't want to push the sounds out harder from your throat, that might just make you sound shrill or like you're yelling; you want to use the diaphragmatic breathing you're more naturally likely to use when you're singing (and if you don't know how to breathe from your diaphragm, spend some time and attention on this!).
 Better breath support, more power and control, and, less tension and restriction at the throat will allow the sound to flow forward easily, creating a richer, more appealing sound quality.
 If you establish correct breathing patterns in your practice sessions, you lay the foundations for proper sound production and are better able to "click in" to the way it operated and felt during your practice "singing" sessions.